About:

 As a subscriber, you’ll:

-• Receive every new analysis directly in your inbox
+• Receive every new post directly in your inbox

-• Support independent analysis of crucial developments in welfare services
+• Support independent analysis of welfare system development

 The Commitment

-Each post is carefully crafted to explore the balance between:
+Each post is crafted to explore the space between:

 • Scientific knowledge and practical wisdom